+Email: biology@ucdenver.edu

+Web page: http://clas.ucdenver.edu/biology/grad.html

-Email: Web page: biology@ucdenver.edu http://clas.ucdenver.edu/biology Graduate Program Director: Dr. Mike Wunder michael.wunder@ucdenver.edu 303-556-8870 Graduate Program Co Graduate Academic A Christine Hoff Christine.Hoff@ucdenver.edu 303-352-3583
+Graduate Program Director: Dr. Mike Wunder

+michael.wunder@ucdenver.edu

+Graduate Program Coordinator, Christine Hoff

+Graduate Academic Advisor: Christine.Hoff@ucdenver.edu

 Program Goals and Philosophy

 Graduate training in Biology at the University of Colorado Denver is intended to prepare students to become critical problem solvers who are qualified to address biology-related issues at national and international levels.
 The program philosophy recognizes science not as a collection of facts, but rather as a process designed to help make informed decisions about the nature of evidence; scientific methods are used to guide decisions about hypotheses.
 The program is designed to equip students with the background necessary to generate new ideas and to participate in scientific debates, both academically and publically.
 Therefore, the goal is to provide advanced training in the current concepts, theories, debates, and methods for modern biology from a curriculum that emphasizes critical thinking and communication through a series of seminars and research-oriented courses that are specifically tailored to student research programs.